brianverb/habit_tracker/README.md

 # Habit Tracker (Flask Version)

 ## Overview
 This is a web-based Habit Tracker app built with Python and Flask.
-It allows you to add habits, view your daily/weekly agenda, mark habits as done or not done, and interact with an AI assistant about your schedule.
-Data is stored locally in a JSON file.
+It allows you to add, edit, remove, and manage habits, view your agenda, mark habits as done, and interact with an AI assistant for planning and questions.
+Data is stored per user in JSON files.

 ## Features
-- Add new habits with custom schedules (Daily, Bi-daily, Weekly, Bi-weekly, Monthly)
+- User registration and login (per-user data)
+- Add, edit, or remove habits (including start date and schedule)
 - View all current habits
-- Edit or remove habits (including start date and schedule)
 - See your agenda for any selected day
 - Mark habits as done/not done for a specific day
 - Calendar view with color-coded days (green: all done, orange: some done, red: none done)
-- "Smart Add" habits by typing natural language requests (e.g., "I want to start daily meditation")
+- **AI Powered Planning:** Add, remove, or change habits using natural language (e.g., "Change my daily meditation to weekly", "Remove reading", "Add daily yoga")
 - Chat with an AI assistant about your schedule (uses OpenAI API)

 ## Requirements